imma/scripts-to-rule-them-all/README.md

 ### .profile.d/*

 The bash scripts in `.profile.d/` are loaded in no particular order by a calling framework.
-It is used to inject configuration before `script/profile` is loaded.
+It is used to inject configuration before the all purpose `script/profile` is loaded.

 ### script/bootstrap